Expert Tips For Making Stunning Fall Wreaths

 foyer table with diy fall wreath and assortment of pumpkinsPin

-Even though this example is hanging in my foyer, it would be pretty on a front door too!
+Even though this example is hanging in my foyer, it would be equally pretty on a front door too!

 TIP: For more fullness and impact, look for picks with multiple elements incorporated in them.